-The following table displays a summary of assets, liabilities, and net position for the TMRS Pension Trust Fund at December 31, 2017, 2016, and 2015 (in millions).
-The overall financial condition of the Pension Trust Fund reflects an increase in net position from 2015 to 2017.
+The following table displays a summary of assets, liabilities, and net position for the TMRS Pension Trust Fund at December 31, 2018 and 2017 (in millions).
+The overall financial condition of the Pension Trust Fund reflects a decrease in net position from 2017 to 2018, primarily as a result of market declines experienced in 2018.